Chinese Marxist philosophy: Deng Xiaoping

-How Marxism was applied to the Three Represents Theory
+Jiang Zemin's "Three Represents"

-The formal statements of the Three Represents Theory are: Our party must always represent the requirements of China's advanced productive forces, represents the orientation of China's advanced culture, and represents the fundamental interests of the majority of the Chinese people.
-The Three Represents are in light of the ideas proposed by Karl Marx and Friedrich Engels in their article “the ruling class and the ruling ideas”.
+The formal statements of CCP leader Jiang Zemin's Three Represents Theory are: Our party must always represent the requirements of China's advanced productive forces, represents the orientation of China's advanced culture, and represents the fundamental interests of the majority of the Chinese people.
+The Three Represents are in light of the ideas proposed by Karl Marx and Friedrich Engels in their article "the ruling class and the ruling ideas".

-First, Marx and Engels argued “to present its interest as the common interest of all the members of society, … the class making a revolution comes forward from the very start, … not as a class but as the representative of the whole of society, as the whole mass of society confronting the one ruling class”.
-Following Marx and Engels’ideas, the Chinese Communist Party which took over power from feudalism through revolution does not treat itself as the ruling class, but as the party that represents the interests of the majority of the society.
+First, Marx and Engels argued "to present its interest as the common interest of all the members of society, … the class making a revolution comes forward from the very start, … not as a class, but as the representative of the whole of society, as the whole mass of society confronting the one ruling class".
+Following Marx and Engels' ideas, the Chinese Communist Party, which took over power from feudalism through revolution, does not treat itself as the ruling class, but as the party that represents the interests of the majority of the society.

-Second, from the perspective of the historically organic ideologies, “material forces are the content and ideologies are the form… the material forces would be inconceivable historically without form and the ideologies would be individual fancies without the material forces”.
+Second, from the perspective of the historically organic ideologies, "material forces are the content and ideologies are the form… the material forces would be inconceivable historically without form and the ideologies would be individual fancies without the material forces".
 The Chinese Communist Party perceives that the material forces are the same as the productive forces, and the ideologies are another form of cultures.
 To put it another way, the productive forces are the economic bases and the ideologies are the superstructure.
 Therefore, the Chinese Communist Party represents both the advanced productive forces and the advanced culture.

-Third, “one must bring an order into this rule of ideas, prove a mystical connection among the successive ruling ideas”, as indicated by Marx and Engels.
-The order of the Three Represents therefore reflects the successive ruling ideas.
+Third, "one must bring an order into this rule of ideas, prove a mystical connection among the successive ruling ideas", as indicated by Marx and Engels.
+The order of the Three Represents, therefore, reflects the successive ruling ideas.
 The Chinese Communist Party believes that the productive forces must come first than the advanced culture.
 Only when the Chinese people had the advanced productive forces, could they have the advanced culture.
 Therefore, the Chinese Communist Party represents the productive forces and then represents the advanced culture.